Health Tips for African-Americans

 How can I be more physically active?

-To improve your health, aim for at least 150 minutes of moderate-intensity aerobic activity per week (or 30 minutes a day, 5 days a week).
+To improve your health, aim for at least 150 minutes a week of moderate-intensity physical activity.
 This type of activity speeds up your heart rate and breathing.
 You should be able to speak several words in a row while doing aerobic activities, but you should not be able to have a long chat.

 Physical activity can be broken up into 10-minute sessions throughout the day.
-For example, take a brisk 10-minute walk before work, one after lunch, and another after dinner to get to 30 minutes a day.
+For example, take a brisk 10-minute walk before work, one after lunch, and another after dinner.

 To lose weight and keep it off, you may need more activity.
-Aim for 300 minutes per week (or 60 minutes a day, 5 days a week).
+Aim for at least 300 minutes a week of moderate-intensity physical activity.

 Try these moderate-intensity activities to reach your goal: